-The Movement Science major's theoretical and experiential approach enables students to develop the knowledge, skills, and abilities required for careers and graduate education in fitness, wellness, movement science, kinesiology, exercise science, and human performance.
-In addition, it provides students with the undergraduate degree and courses required for admission to graduate health professional education programs including, but not limited to: medicine, osteopathic medicine, dental medicine, physician's assistant, physical therapy, occupational therapy, physician's assistant, medicine, chiropractics, podiatry, entry level Masters Certification programs in athletic training, etc. and graduate education in exercise science, movement science, kinesiology, motor behavior, and human performance.
+The Movement Science program's theoretical and experiential approach enables students to develop the knowledge, skills, and abilities required for careers and graduate study in fitness, wellness, movement science, kinesiology, exercise science, and human performance.
+In addition, it provides students with the undergraduate degree and required course work for admission to graduate allied health professional education programs including, but not limited to: physical therapy, occupational therapy, chiropractic, entry level Masters Certification programs in athletic training, and graduate education in exercise science, movement science, kinesiology, and human performance.
 Regardless of the selected concentration, students are provided with opportunities to shape and practice ethical behaviors relative to fitness and allied health professions.
-The goal of the experiential component is to provide students with an opportunity to develop "applied skills" and acquire best practices in a service-oriented manner.
+The goal of the experiential component is to provide students with an opportunity to develop clinical skills" and acquire best practices in a service-oriented manner.

-The Movement Science Bachelor of Science degree offers two concentrations: 1) Fitness and Strength Certification Concentration, which prepares students to sit for and successfully pass certification exams required for immediate employment in senior positions in the field upon graduation and 2) Pre-Health Professional Concentration, which provides students with the requirements necessary for admission to a variety of graduate health professional programs.
+The Movement Science Bachelor of Science degree offers two concentrations: 1) Fitness and Strength Certification Concentration, which addresses content required for fitness industry certification exams 2) Pre-Health Professional Concentration, which provides students with the requirements necessary for admission to a variety of graduate health professional programs.
 Upon graduation students are expected to possess the professional knowledge, skills, values, dispositions, and experiences required in allied health professions where under-represented populations are not found in large numbers.

-The Movement Science major consists of a combination of classroom lectures, laboratory work, servicelearning, and community outreach experiences.
-Students learn the most current technologies and techniques used in the profession and engage in more than 150 hours of experiential learning via courseembedded laboratory practice, service-learning, internships, and volunteer experiences.
-The students gain practical, workplace-ready skills, including: health and fitness appraisals, exercise testing and prescription, risk management, interpersonal communication, socio-cultural competency, and teamwork.
-Students are provided with opportunities to work with individuals of different ages and cultures, skill levels, fitness status, and physical capabilities.
-Graduates of the Fitness and Strength Certification Concentration are fully prepared to sit for and successfully pass the certification exams of the American College of Sports Medicine and the National Strength and Conditioning Association.
-In addition, students in this track are prepared for admission to graduate programs in Kinesiology and Movement/Exercise Science disciplines, such as Exercise Physiology, Biomechanics, Motor Behavior, entry level Masters programs in Athletic Training Certification, and Occupational Therapy.
-Graduates of the Pre-Health Professional Concentration are prepared to meet admission requirements for Health Professional graduate education including, Physical Therapy, Physician's Assistant, Chiropractics, and Medicine.
+The Movement Science program consists of classroom lectures, laboratory work, service-learning, and community outreach experiences.
+Students are exposed to the most current technologies and techniques used in the profession and engage in more than 150 hours of experiential learning via course-embedded laboratory practice, service-learning, internships, and volunteer experiences.
+Students acquire skills needed in the workplace such as health and fitness appraisal administration, exercise testing and prescription, risk management, interpersonal communication, and collaborative work efforts.
+Students are provided with opportunities to work with individuals of different ages and cultures, fitness status, and physical capabilities.
+Students in this track are prepared for admission to graduate programs in Kinesiology and Movement/Exercise Science disciplinesExercise Psychology, Biomechanics, entry level Masters programs in Athletic Training Certification, and Occupational Therapy.
+Graduates of the Pre-Health Professional Concentration are prepared to meet admission requirements for Health Professional graduate education including, Physical Therapy, and Chiropractic.
 In addition to acquisition of prerequisites typically required by graduate health education programs, graduates of the Pre-Health Professional Concentration gain experience in the use of instrumentation typically used to assess injury, injury mechanisms, proprioception, rehabilitation progress, and performance.

 Movement Science students in both concentrations are encouraged to participate in research and publication.
-While on campus, students have access to the Exercise Physiology, Rehabilitation, and Movement Analysis Research Laboratories, as well as the newly opened, state-of-the-art Recreation and Wellness Center.
+While on campus, students have access to the Exercise Physiology, and Movement Analysis laboratories.